olavstoppen/dynamic_app_icon/README.md

 # dynamic_app_icon

-A plugin that lets you change the icon for the app dynamically.
+A Flutter plugin that lets you change the icon for the app dynamically.

 ## Getting Started